svenssonjoel/lispBM/doc/lbmref.md

 </tr>
 </table>

-Symbols evaluate to a lookup in the environment.
-This lookup is either successfull and results in some value or it is a failure and results in an error.
+Symbols evaluate by a lookup in the environment.
+First, the local environment is searched for a binding of the symbols.
+If unable to find a binding in the local environment, the global environment is searched.
+If unable to find a binding in the global environment as well, an error 'variable_not_bound' is triggered.

+**Composite forms**

 TODO: Finish section.